lunfardo314/lunfardo314.github.io/txdocs/easyfl.md

 ### Extending the library
 Normally we treat the library of definition as an atomic, immutable object.
-However, before the ledger starts its existence, the base library is extended with a number of new functions.
+However, before the ledger starts its existence, the base library is extended with new functions.
+For example, Proxima extends base library, provided by the EasyFL with functions needed for the Proxima transaction model.
+The resulting library becomes immutable part of the Proxima ledger.

 Let's say we have library $L$ and want to extend it with the new function.
 This will result in new library $L'$.
 Requirements for such operations:
 - **no recursion**: if we are adding a new EasyFL formula with the new function name, the expression can only use function names already present in the library